nguyenhuyhoang1068/toragon/wp-content/plugins/woo-smart-wishlist/readme.txt

 - Edit the destination link for the Continue Shopping button
 - Choose a menu to add the wishlist menu
 - Choose an action triggered by the wishlist menu
-- WPML integration for building multilingual sites
+- RTL support for better displaying right-to-left languages
-- RTL support
+- Premium: Enable multiple wishlists per user
 - Premium: Add note for each product
 - Premium: Lifetime update and dedicated support
 - Premium: Customization to match with your theme/site design